 We will begin our journey as we depart from our home city and fly to Israel.
 (Everyone should be at the airport three hours prior to the flight.)
 Meals will be served during our flight.

-Arrive in Israel, Leonardo Hotel in Netanya
+Arrive in Israel, overnight in Netanya